West Union, Ohio

-West Union is a village in Adams County, Ohio, United States, about 55 mi southeast of Cincinnati.
-The population was 3,241 at the 2010 census.
+West Union is a village in Tiffin and Liberty townships, Adams County, Ohio, United States, about 55 mi southeast of Cincinnati.
+The population was 3,004 at the 2020 census.
 It is the county seat of Adams County.
 West Union is served by West Union High School, the Adams County/Ohio Valley School District, and the West Union Public Library, a branch of the Adams County Public Library.

 History

 West Union was laid out in 1803.
 A post office called West Union has been in operation since 1805.
 The village was incorporated in 1859.